 Wouldn’t that be great!?!
-Wouldn’t it be wonderful if all it took to save the planet, end global climate change, decrease our collective carbon footprint, and preserve our resources for future generations, was to turn off the lights for an hour??
+Wouldn’t it be wonderful if all it took to save the planet, advice end global climate change, for sale decrease our collective carbon footprint, and preserve our resources for future generations, was to turn off the lights for an hour??
 Unfortunately, that is not going to be enough to save the planet but it is certainly a step in the right direction.

 So maybe participating in Earth Day seems like a hurdle, so why not try out Earth Hour and see how it goes.
 It is minimal impact on you and sends a big message to the rest of the plant (and maybe beyond as when done collectively, this impact can be seen in space).